mdsatu/switch/README.md

 ### Usage

-Once configuration is complete you can then add the above at body end tag to activate the "Switcher".
-Note that jQuery has installed in your project.
+Once configuration is complete you can add this code inside the body tag to activate the "Switcher".

 ```php
 @include('switcher::code')